 But the true value of data can only be accessed if manufacturers can successfully develop a culture and deploy an infrastructure that supports the automated real-time collection of manufacturing shop floor data.
 They’ll be able to experience rapid value creation and immediately improve productivity.
 They’ll also enable even more advanced use cases based on higher volumes of data, more data sources, and automation.

 In a word: visibility.
 By collecting shop floor data, manufacturers are better able to measure, understand, and optimize production.
 With the right shop floor data in front of them, to make decisions that are rooted in fact.
 This is why it's incredibly important to have accurate, real-time production data democratized for all stakeholders.

 This is all part of a journey of advancement for manufacturers.
-As they become more "data-mature" they can begin to drive even more advanced use cases with their data, beyond simple data collection and visibility.
-We call this the "manufacturing analytics journey," and explore it further in a comprehensive eBook on manufacturing analytics.
+As they become more "data-mature," they can begin to drive even more advanced use cases with their data beyond simple data collection and visibility.
+We call this the "manufacturing analytics journey" and explore it further in a comprehensive eBook on manufacturing analytics.

-With so many potential sources of data, it follows that manufacturers often use a variety of data collection techniques.
+With so many potential data sources, manufacturers often use a variety of data collection techniques.
+Some of these include:

 This gives operators and managers a clearer picture of production performance.
-Not only will they know the amount of downtime experienced, but they will know the reason why machines were down.
+Not only will they know the amount of downtime experienced, but they’ll know the reason why machines were down.

-You simply cannot successfully manually collect the types and levels of data needed to realize the benefits we’ve discussed thus far.
-Not only would it be impractical for your employees to spend such large amounts of time manually tracking part counts, downtime reasons, and other data points, but the raw data would be nearly unusable in its current state, not to mention severely delayed.
+Manual shop floor data collection won’t get you to the level you need to compete in modern manufacturing.
+You can’t manually collect the shop floor data types and levels needed to realize the benefits we’ve discussed thus far.
+It would be impractical for your employees to spend such large amounts of time manually tracking part counts, downtime reasons, and other shop floor data points.
+The raw shop floor data would also be nearly unusable and severely delayed.